 - Grease 13x9 pan.

-- In a stand mixer (or using a mixer in a large mixing bowl), beat the sweet potatoes until they are smooth (it's okay if they have a few lumps).
+- In a stand mixer (or using a mixer in a large mixing bowl), beat the sweet potatoes until they are smooth.

 - Add butter, evaporated milk, sugar, vanilla and eggs, and mix until well blended.